turingschool/backend-curriculum-site/module2/lessons/sql_refresher.md

 In order to interact with our LittleShop database, we'll first need to connect to it.
 How do we know it exists or what it's named?
 First type `\list`.
 This will provide you with a list of databases avaialble to you.

-In order to connect to our database, type `\c little-shop-redux-development` (or whatever `\list` tells you your database is called).
+In order to connect to our database, type `\c little-shop-redux` (or whatever `\list` tells you your database is called).
 Now you should be able to run SQL commands.

 When you're ready to disconnect type `\q`